-Icon Action/Tooltip Description © Generate Component Generates the design.
+lcon Action/Tooltip Description je Generate Component Generates the design.
 Converts the visual design you create into an HDL file for use in the project if there are no errors in the design.
 This action implicitly and automatically invokes the Design Rule check.
-DRC Error messages are generated in the Log/ Message window.
-A DRC report is also generated (Design > Reports > <top_level_smart_design_name>DRC.xml).Clicking this button affects the design state.</top_level_smart_design_name> ✓ Design Rule Check Invokes the Design Rule Checker (DRC).
+DRC Error messages are generated in the Log/Message window.
+A DRC report is also generated (Design > Reports > <top_level_smart_design_name>DRC.xml).
+Clicking this button affects the design state.</top_level_smart_design_name> ✓ Design Rule Check Invokes the Design Rule Checker (DRC).
 If the design is not valid (DRC violations), then errors appear in the Log/Message window.
 A DRC report is also generated (Design > Reports > <top_level_smart_design_name>DRC.xml).
 No HDL file is generated even if the DRC check passes.
 Clicking this button does not affect the design state.
-To generate the HDL for the component, click the Generate Component button.</top_level_smart_design_name> i Toggle Highlighting Instances with Status Message Click this icon to highlight any instances on the canvas that have status information for the instance (e.g., "A new version is available").
-Hovering the mouse over an instance opens a tooltip to display the info/message (e.g., "A new version is available").
-Click this icon if you have made any changes to a component, reconfigured a core or have downloaded newer versions of the core used in the design. → Connection Mode This mode allows you to make connections between two pins more quickly.
-Click to enter the connection mode.
-The mouse cursor turns into a cross.
-Left-click on a pin, drag the mouse to another pin and then release the mouse.
-Click over the pin and a net is added between the two pins.
-It can also be used to connect a pin to a net or vice versa.
-In this mode, the right-click menu items are available when design objects are selected.
-In this mode, the drag down right is not available to select an area.
+To generate the HDL for the component, click the Generate Component button.</top_level_smart_design_name> i Toggle Highlighting Instances with Status Message Click this icon to highlight any instances on the canvas that have status information for the instance (for example, "A new version is available").
+Hovering the mouse over an instance opens a tooltip to display the info/message (for example, "A new version is available").
+Click this icon if you have made any changes to a component, reconfigured a core or have downloaded newer versions of the core used in the design. ₽ Add Port Add a new top-level port to the design.
+A pop-up window appears for you to enter the name of the port and the directions (Input/ Output/Inout).
+Input Ports are added in the leftmost column of the canvas.
+Output and Inout ports are added in the rightmost column.
+After the port is added, hover the mouse over the input port to display the port name, direction and fanout.
+Hover the mouse over the output port to display the port name, direction and drivers of output port.
+Bus ports can also be added.
+For example: myInputBus[7:0] Alternatively, right-click on empty space inside the canvas and choose Add Port .
+A port is added in the canvas and is anchored at the Y coordinates of cursor.
+See the figure below.